Vitamin D and its deficiency

 Plants synthesize vitamin D2.
 Human body cannot produce it.
 However, when the sunlight hits our bare skin, vitamin D3 is prepared in huge quantities in the skin.
 Vitamin D3 can be ingested from animal sources as well.

-Factors lead to vitamin D deficiency
+Factors lead to D deficiency

 Several factors can lead to hypovitaminosis D or vitamin D deficiency.
 However, the most common factors include eating food without sufficient amount of vitamin D, failure to get proper exposure to the sunlight, which is the biggest and cheap source of vitamin D etc.